scyclow/fake-internet-money-dev/notes.md

+# PROCESS
+  - maybe i should look into getting a studio.
+  - i can't believe that people are paying me to make art. that's so fucking dope. they're paying me to make art that's also an investment vehicle of sorts.
+  - i should really make a cheap, high mint project. unfortunately the turn that FIM si mtaking is towards the more expensive-looking. either way, ISID was a good type fo thsoe projects. high variability ones should be pretty hot right now.

+  - i need to build a fucking react web form that takes peoples print orders. can make it really ronamerchy.
+    - WOW! steviep's coooooooool NFTs

+- should really start agenerative nft artists discord
+  - factory/guild stuff

+- it would be crazy if the core banking system goes down.
+I bet USDC would

+- think for any currency to sort of resemble the USD in terms of stability, it fundamentally needs to be inflationary. it needs to match the real economy.

+- alie is totally wrong that making a deck. that's not how content is distributed in the cyypto industry. if it's more talky, demoy then i can make youtube videos out of it and posdcasts. it becomes more casually consumable. i guess that's the vibe i want my PR to go in. you casually enjoy the vibe. you're paying for my unemployment in general. you're paying me for the content. i really need to get a monitor to do live sessions

+- some good sort of performance art would be to have the NFT be the artifact. what sorts of events would go into the creation of the NFT.
+NFT as an artifact.

+- i really want to fucking nail the collectables genre of gen nfts. gen FTs

+- i think there's a lot of potential in the FIM style of picking like

+- i think half of The Money should be two tone. maybe even boring two tone

+- one quarter should be builion
+  - i can eak out a looooot of diversity by getting the buillion

+- i should use ron as the guinnie pig for the cheaper paper. i should ask skink what they'd reccomend for cheaper paper

+- reeeeeallly need to book marfa

+- also need to look into

+- misprint is too much space on either side
+- misprint: lathe settings too high
+-

+Here's a fucking idea:
+  - take the thirds layout and make that more crypto themed.
+  - split the golden ratio into a square and the rest
+  - FIM-esque color model.
+  - on drop: set a time limit (like a week), open edition, and have the
+  - three main styles. every once in a while a component or two jump across styles

+  * so
+    , remove objects/WMs from fiat-standard,
+    , remove fiat-looking rosetes from

+  * three different currency flavors: fiat, crypto, bullion. each bill is a basket of flavor currencies

+  """
+  Description of Fake Internet Money is just a legal disclaimer:

+  THE FOLLOWING IS NOT FINANCIAL ADVICE this is not financial advice, past performance is not indicative of future performance. fake internet money is declaratively not a currency. the numbers

+  All code was written by steven pikelny the code is released under a --- license
+  font: ---

+  DISCLAIMER: Fake Internet Money is not legal tender, and may not be redeemable or exchangable with other parties or markets following its initial offering.
+The Artist is NOT a licensed or recognized money transmitter in any district, state, or country.

+  Furthermore, Fake Internet Money is not a financial security, as The Artist makes no guarantees of adding any further value to the project and owners of The Money have no reasonable expectation of profit.
+Any marketing statements made by The Artist SHOULD NOT BE TAKEN AS INVESTMENT ADVICE.
+The secondary markat value of The Money may be highly volatile, and The Artist makes no guarantees as to its stability relative to Ethereum or the US Dollar.
+  """

+  Website is jsut a legal disclaimer with a random rosette in the background

+i saw it ina dream website: you can move around a larger canvas

+sell messengers and buy octogarden

 # TODO
+- sometimes show accented denomination on other side from emblem
+- number sandwich should be bigger
+- audit denominations inside single/bouquet
+- denomination hard to read on the echo corners
+- signature can use a lot of work. look more into asemic writing
+- if solid border or no border, corner cna jus tbe number
+- bright color on number shadow looks really bad
+- really need to fine tune rosette stroke on highlight
+- need a bg gradient for rosette border bg

+- consider making width 700 or 650 (golden ratio == 1.618, so w = 647)
+  - maybe consciously make dimensions that of phone
+- maybe make bg9 stroke a little more transparent
+- maybe make by circuits brighter colors on connections
+- need to look at the dot texture. is there a way to make this look a little more organic?
+- crypto color scheme should be a bit brighter

+- have a bits/bytes style. maybe crypto shoud be a lot more bixelated. that would actually be pretty cool.
+  - how hard would it be to modify the *rosette engine* to draw squares instead of vertex?
+- in general, it probably pays to make the three themes

+- color scheme:
+  - crypto should look almost cyber punky
+  - fiat should be very ornate
+  - bullion should have more colors it can create a gradient out of

+- would be really cool if the FIM font looked a little bit more digital.
+- would be cool to credit the font. that's a real slyyyy fucking move to draw attention to it.
+- need to spend more time felshing out the description.

+- also, a lot more bills where the style is mixed and matched.
+- if bills are wider, reassess ancillary components, serial, signature

+- CGK with animation for crypto scheme?

+- bullion
+  - make rosette colors red or something to simulate jewels encrusted in the bill

+- three fake internet currencies: fiat<>paper
+  bulion<>metalic
+  crypto<>digital

+  peg the value to one another
+    bullion: 21
+    crypto: 34
+    fiat: 55

 - be really careful about showing object, numeral in strip layout. easy to get repeats
 - make sure dneomination is always displayed, exspecially in portrait
 - make sure all numerals are shadowed on thirds layout